The Facts on Cost

 - What was the average amount of debt for the most recent graduating class?

-- Is a supplemental financial aid application required at this school?
+- What applications are required to apply for financial aid at this school?

 - Do you require parental information to determine a financial aid package?

 - Does your school offer institutional loans?
-If you do, what are the terms and conditions and how much of my yearly cost will they cover?
+If so, what are the terms and conditions, and how much of my yearly cost will they cover?
 Are they awarded each year?

 - How can I cut down on my yearly expenses, costs, and borrowing?

-- Do students who are awarded the AAMC’s Fee Assistance Program qualify for any additional financial aid benefits at your school?
+- Do students who are awarded the AAMC Fee Assistance Program qualify for any additional financial aid benefits at your school?

 Finding the Answers

-By obtaining the answers to these questions, you’ll better understand the medical school’s financial aid application process, the types of aid available at each school, and you can equip yourself with tips to help minimize your student loan debt.
+By obtaining the answers to the questions listed here, as well as any others that are on your mind, you’ll better understand the medical school’s financial aid application process, the types of aid available at each school, and you can equip yourself with tips to help minimize your student loan debt.

-In addition to talking with the medical school financial aid staff, you should also utilize the free resources and tools from the AAMC’s FIRST program.
+In addition to talking with the medical school financial aid staff, you should also utilize the free resources and tools from the AAMC FIRST program.